netromdk/vermin/README.md

 Minimum required versions: !2, 3.4
 ```
 When it yields `!2` or `!3` it means that it explicitly cannot run on that version.

+## Contributing
+Contributions are very welcome, especially adding and updating detection rules of modules, functions, classes etc. to cover as many Python versions as possible.
+For PRs, make sure to keep the code vanilla Python and run `make test` first.
+Note that code must be remain valid and working on Python v2.7+ and v3+.